top of page

 Disclaimer

 The information provided in this guide is provided solely as a high-level resource for information - and not as a single source of truth.
-I am not a certified gas fitter, nor do I hold myself out to be.
-The information provided below is a collection of publicly available information that I have consolidated - while I have done my utmost to provide the correct information, there may be mistakes in this information.
-For this reason I encourage you to get a certified technician (with minimum CITO ACOPS/STGW qualification in the UK) to do your campervan gas installation, or at the very least to review and test it.
-This guide simply shows you how I did my campervan gas heater installation.
+I am not a certified gas fitter.
+The information provided below is a collection of publicly available information that I have consolidated.
+There may be mistakes in this information for which I take no responsibility.
+The information is intended as a guide only.
+For this reason, I encourage you to get a certified technician (with minimum CITO ACOPS/STGW qualification in the UK) to do your campervan gas installation, or at the very least to review and test it.

 Overview of the Propex HS2000 Campervan Heater

-The Propex HS2000 is a thermostatically controlled, LPG campervan heater.
+The Propex HS2000 is a thermostatically controlled LPG campervan heater.
 It is a heater specifically designed for campervans.
-I have used a Propex heater in my own campervan for the past three years without issue - I am a huge fan!
-It has kept me warm in conditions of -20C.
+I have used a Propex heater in my own campervan for the past three years without issue, and I'm a huge fan.
+It has kept me warm in conditions of -20°C.

-Propane (Primary ingredient in LPG) is a very efficient fuel source, that burns cleanly and is readily available at filling stations around the world.
+Propane is a very efficient fuel source that burns cleanly and is readily available at filling stations around the world.
 The Propex HS2000 is the most well-known LPG campervan heater.

 • Voltage: 12v (to power the fan & thermostat)